 Maria was then given a tetanus booster shot to defend any bacterial toxins and anti-nausea medication to help settle her upset stomach.
 Just a few hours later, Maria was discharged and sent home to rest.
 The following day, Maria had follow-up appointments with her long-time pediatrician Eric Schnaith, M.D., and Paul Irwin, a physical therapist and certified athletic trainer.
 Dr. Schnaith thoroughly examined Maria, which included sending her for an MRI scan.
-Although there was no indication of trauma to the head, Dr. Schnaith scheduled an appointment for Maria to be seen by Brian Coyle, M.D., and Sophia le, a physician’s assistant, in Otorhinolaryngology (Ear, Nose and Throat).
+Although there was no indication of trauma to the head, Dr. Schnaith scheduled an appointment for Maria to be seen by Brian Coyle, M.D., in Otorhinolaryngology (Ear, Nose & Throat).

 “I am forever grateful to all of the providers who had a hand in helping me get back on the ice for a strong and memorable finish to my senior year.” — Maria Haley

 During her physical therapy appointment, which is common practice after any athlete sustains a head injury, Paul conducted a concussion assessment.
 Because Maria had completed a baseline concussion exam previously, Irwin was able to compare her baseline exam results with the current assessment.
 While a concussion was ruled out, it was determined during that assessment that Maria was experiencing inner ear, or vestibular, issues.